acheronfail/pixel-picker/README.md

 ## Usage

-After you've installed PixelPicker, it will live in your menu bar.
+After you've installed Pixel Picker, it will live in your menu bar.
 You have many different ways of activating the picker:

 * Configure a keyboard shortcut in the dropdown menu and press that to activate the picker
 * Select the "Pick a Pixel" item in the dropdown menu to activate the picker